All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GH Biochemistry and Structure

 Human growth hormone (hGH, also called somatotropin) is a 191-amino-acid, single-chain polypeptide with a molecular weight of approximately 22 kDa.
-It is produced by somatotroph cells in the anterior pituitary gland, which account for roughly 50% of the pituitary's cell population.
+It's produced by somatotroph cells in the anterior pituitary gland, which account for roughly 50% of the pituitary's cell population.
 The gene encoding GH (GH1) is located on chromosome 17.

-GH is not a single molecule but exists in multiple isoforms.
+GH isn't a single molecule but exists in multiple isoforms.
 The predominant 22 kDa form accounts for about 75% of circulating GH, while a 20 kDa variant (created by alternative splicing) makes up most of the remainder.
 These isoforms have overlapping but not identical biological activities.
 Standard GH assays typically measure total GH, which includes both forms.

 Once released into the bloodstream, GH circulates both free and bound to GH-binding protein (GHBP), which is the extracellular domain of the GH receptor shed into the circulation.
 Approximately 45% of circulating 22 kDa GH is bound to GHBP, which extends its half-life from 10-20 minutes (free GH) to approximately 30 minutes (bound).